niell-ion/TXRX-Doc-Hub/docs/rar/rar_preface.md

 Failure to comply with the instructions and safety precautions in this manual can result in serious injury, equipment damage, or death.

+* ANSI-rated Personal Protective Equipment (PPE) must be worn at all times, including safety glasses, gloves, hard hat, and protective footwear

 * Always follow lockout/tagout procedures before performing maintenance

 * Disconnect power supply before servicing